ssilverman/QNEthernet/README.md

 * Using listeners to watch for network changes,
 * Monitoring and sending raw Ethernet frames, and
 * Setting up an mDNS service.

+### How to move the stack forward and receive data

+All reception is processed in `Ethernet.loop()`.
+There's no thread or ISR that regularly processes the input.
+This means that this function must be called regularly.
+For example, it could be called at the end of the main `loop()` function.
+Another good place is to hook into `yield()` because the Arduino framework calls that every time `loop()` finishes and likely during a call to `delay()`.

+On the Teensy platform, the call is already hooked into `yield()` via the built-in `EventResponder` approach, so there's nothing more to add.

 ### Concurrent use is not supported